openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 `addr` is the fixed Niko Home Connected Controller address and is required.
 `port` will be the port used to connect and is 8883 by default.
-`touchprofile` is the name of the touch profile configured in the Niko Home Control II programming software to be made available to openHAB.
+`profile` is the name of the touch profile configured in the Niko Home Control II programming software to be made available to openHAB.
 `password` is the password for the touchprofile, cannot be empty.
 `refresh` is the interval to restart the communication in minutes (300 by default), if 0 or omitted the connection will not restart at regular intervals.